Long Game Review (2021): How the App Makes Saving Money Fun

 In the minds of many, saving money is no fun.
 Because of this, in recent years, many personal finance experts and bloggers have advocated for trying various money challenges that aim to turn good money habits into mini-games.
-Now one mobile app is taking a quite literal approach to the finance gamification trend.
+Now, one mobile app that’s taken a quite literal approach to the finance gamification trend is back!

-Long Game is a personal finance app that rewards users for setting aside money in a savings account by allowing them to unlock games of chance that could potentially add to their stash.
+Long Game (or Long Game Rewards) is a personal finance app that rewards users for setting aside money in a savings account by allowing them to unlock games of chance that could potentially add to their stash.
 It’s a novel concept to be sure — but does it actually work?
-Let’s take a look at Long Game, how it works, and whether it could help you start saving more.
+Let’s take a look at the reborn version of Long Game, how it works, what’s changed, and whether it could help you start saving more.

 Long Game: What You Need to Know About the App